 Rumors of a streaming-only Xbox started emerging in July 2018 and now we know a lot more about how it might actually work.

-According to a new report, the Xbox Scarlet Cloud will utilize a semi-custom AMD Picasso chip.
+According to a report, the Xbox Scarlett Cloud (aka Project xCloud) will utilize a semi-custom AMD Picasso chip.
 In case that series of APUs sounds familiar, these are the same chips AMD is rumored to introduce as its next-generation Ryzen 3000 mobile processors, which have been recently spotted in a few HP laptop benchmarks and even in an upcoming AMD-powered Surface Laptop.

 This new streaming Xbox won’t just be powered by a laptop CPU of course.
 Microsoft will undoubtedly want the chip stripped of unnecessary components and have a custom packaging made for its upcoming console.
 Interestingly, this new chip is said to offer even better performance to power, which may allow it to fit into an even smaller form factor than the Xbox One S and Xbox One X.